 For state government to be as responsive and cost effective as possible, it is essential to have a clear view of enterprise goals and how to achieve them.
 EA offers a model that connects business objectives to IT strategy, and creates a formal communication structure to support the attainment of a common vision.

-EA is an on-going, iterative process that provides:
+EA is an on-going, iterative process that ensures better coordination, within and between agencies, to:

 The State of North Dakota scores high in the most recent biennial Digital States Survey.